MaxJackson13/HackTheBox/Scrambled/Scrambled.md

 First though I'll see what I can do with the `miscsvc` account

-To do this I'll locally host a `.ps1` script on a python webserver containing the commands I want execute, then retrieve and execute this script from the MSSQL cmdshell.
+To do this I'll locally host a `.ps1` script on a python webserver containing the commands I want execute, then retrieve and execute this script from the MSSQL shell.

 My `.ps1` script will look like
 ```